FrVaBe/Maven/frvabe-maven-plugin/README.md

 # TL;DR

 The **[frvabe-maven-plugin](frvabe-maven-plugin)** is a sample Maven plugin implementation.
-The code provides comments which try to explain the main characteristics of a Maven plugin.
+The code provides comments which try to explain the main characteristics of a Maven plugin project.
 Take a look and discover the 'secrets' on your own ;-)

 Beside the plugin implementation the project also provides the content to generate a standard plugin documentation ([src/site](src/site)).
 Use `mvn install` and `mvn site` to generate the plugin documentation.
 Open the generated documentation at _target/site/index.html_ and explore how the plugin works.